Dharmatma

-Dara Singh, Satyen Kappu and Sudhir.
-The music is by Kalyanji Anandji.
-This film took Feroz Khan to new heights in his career as this was a hit movie.
-The same year, Sholay and Deewar were released.
-The film also has scenes featuring Buzkashi, a Central Asian sport on horses, including aerial shots, which in turn won the film's cinematographer, Kamal Bose, the Filmfare Award for Best Cinematographer.
-Dharmatma's plot is loosely based on The Godfather and the character of Premnath was inspired by the life and times of the then king of Matka gambling, Ratan Khatri.
+It was the first Bollywood film to be shot in Afghanistan and the film also has scenes featuring Buzkashi, a Central Asian sport on horses, including aerial shots, which in turn won the film's cinematographer, Kamal Bose, the Filmfare Award for Best Cinematographer.
+This film was successful at the box office and took Khan's career to new heights in the same year when classics like Sholay and Deewar released.

+Dharmatma's plot is loosely based on The Godfather (1972), the first attempt in India to localise the American film, and the character of Premnath was inspired by the life and times of the then king of Matka gambling, Ratan Khatri.

 Synopsis

 Wealthy, powerful, and influential, Seth Dharamdas leads a financially secure life in a palatial bungalow.
-He is known to come help people who are beyond any hope of assistance, and this leads to him being known as "Dharmatma".
-But Seth Dharamdas does have a number of skeletons in his closet and a parallel life as a gangster and a Matka king.
+He is known to help people who are beyond any hope of assistance, and this leads to him being known as "Dharmatma".
+But Seth Dharamdas does have a number of skeletons in his closet and a parallel life as a gangster and a "Matka king".
 The only person whom he dislikes and fears is his own son Ranbir.

 After a heated argument over Dharmatma's matka business, Ranbir leaves home for Afghanistan, where he stays with his uncle and manages his business.
 One day in a forest, while riding a horse, he finds a nomad, Jankura, and a woman, Reshma, fighting.
 He defends Reshma and they fall in love.

 Meanwhile, in India, his sister Mona, is all set to marry Kundan, the son of their father's old friend.
 She writes to Ranbir to attend her wedding and give them his blessings.
 Ranbir accepts her invitation and arrives at the venue.
-The marriage commences, and Mona departs after the ceremony.
+The wedding commences, and Mona departs after the ceremony.
 While in the car, she gives her husband a steel ring with "I Love You" inscribed on it.

 Ranbir leaves for Afghanistan.
 He proposes to Reshma, which she accepts.
 Her foster-father also reluctantly agrees to their marriage.
 A fortune-teller there predicts that Reshma will bring death to Ranbir, which has Reshma worried.

 Meanwhile, in India, a business-rival by the name of Anokhelal proposes a narcotics deal to Dharmatma, which he refuses.
 His son-in-law tries to force him to accept the scheme but is unsuccessful.
 Dharmatma recognises the nature of his son-in-law and apologises for his mistake of letting his daughter marry him.
 He misses Ranbir and orders his assistant, Vikram Singh, to bring Ranbir back from Afghanistan.
 Vikram Singh agrees, but on the way, he is kidnapped by Anokhelal's sons, Natwar and Rishi and his brother Biradar.

-In Afghanistan, Ranbir and Reshma prepare for their marriage.
-On the day of the wedding, they leave for the temple.
-While in the temple, Natwar and Rishi plant a bomb in their jeep, which will explode once the car is started.
-After praying, Reshma starts the jeep, and it explodes, killing Reshma leaving Ranbir heart-broken.
+In Afghanistan, Ranbir and Reshma prepare for their wedding.
+On the day of the wedding, they leave for the temple where Natwar and Rishi plant a bomb in the lovebirds' car.
+After praying, Reshma starts the jeep, and it explodes, killing her and leaving Ranbir heart-broken.